-To buy beef cattle, you must be a beef cattle producer or a licensed dealer.
+To buy beef cattle, you must be a beef cattle producer, a licensed dealer or an agent of a licensed dealer.

 Licensed dealers can include: